ARM-software/psa-api/doc/ext-pake/api/pake.rst

     .. retval:: PSA_ERROR_DATA_INVALID

     This is the final call in a PAKE operation, which retrieves the shared secret as a key.
-    This key can be used directly in cryptographic operations such as encryption, but is more typically used as an input to key derivation operations to produce additional cryptographic keys.
+    It is recommended that this key is used as an input to a key derivation operation to produce additional cryptographic keys.
+    For some PAKE algorithms, the shared secret is also suitable for use as a key in cryptographic operations such as encryption.
+    Refer to the documentation of individual PAKE algorithms for more information, see :secref:`pake-algorithms`.

     Depending on the key confirmation requested in the cipher suite, `psa_pake_get_shared_key()` must be called either before or after the key-confirmation output and input steps for the PAKE algorithm.
     The key confirmation affects the guarantees that can be made about the shared key: